Course Content and Outcome Guide for ECE 175D

 - Special Fee:

-Course DescriptionCovers family/provider relationships including: establishing partnerships with parents, listening and responding to families needs, supporting culturally diverse families, culturally sensitive care, conducting business and handling difficult issues.
+Course DescriptionCovers family/provider relationships with infants and toddlers ages birth - 3.
+Includes establishing partnerships with parents, listening and responding to families needs, supporting culturally diverse families, culturally sensitive care, conducting business and handling difficult issues.
 Audit available.

 Intended Outcomes for the course